Areas of Interest: British and Irish Modernism, Global Anglophone & Postcolonial Literature, Poetry & Poetics, Religion & Literature

 Education: Wheaton College, BA

-Sarah Elizabeth Coogan is a doctoral candidate in English and an Irish Studies minor at the University of Notre Dame.
-Her research focuses on the intersection of nostalgia and national identity in British and Irish Modernist poetry.
+Sarah Coogan is a doctoral candidate in English and a Dolores Zohrab Liebmann Fellow.
 Her dissertation examines how the modernist epic nostalgically excavates cultural memory, juxtaposing the past with the present and preserving that past in art.
-The project considers how nostalgia functions not only as a reactionary or naive sentiment, but also as a source of political empowerment and artistic inspiration.
-Her work focuses on poets like T. S. Eliot, David Jones, Lynette Roberts, and James Joyce.
-She currently serves as a managing editor for the scholarly journal Religion & Literature.
+The project focuses on authors like T. S. Eliot, David Jones, Lynette Roberts, James Joyce, and David Walcott.
+Her work has appeared in Religion & Literature, The New Hibernia Review, and David Jones: A Christian Modernist.
+She is currently an Advising Editor for Religion & Literature.

 “Remembering the Great War in Frank McGuinness’ Observe the Sons of Ulster Marching Towards the Somme.”
 New Hibernia Review 21.4 (Winter 2017)